fivexl/website/content/blog/container-hardening-guide/index.md

     COPY --from=loader /loader/lprobe /usr/bin/lprobe
     ```

-2.  **Use verified images** to get your deps from trusted sources only.
-Before downloading some random docker image, ensure its creator is real and reliable: check the official site, etc. This way, you can eliminate the risk of downloading an image with malicious code.
-Additionally, some image distributors, like Distroless, offer the opportunity to verify the image's integrity using tools such as cosign.

 3.  **Fix or pin all build dependencies** to avoid fetching the latest version by mistake.
     ```dockerfile
     ARG POETRY_VERSION=1.6.1